 A Pew survey conducted in 2017 shows that Vietnamese have the highest favorability rating (84%) of any country towards the United States.
 Moreover, according to the same survey, 7 out of 10 Vietnamese think that the expanding of American culture is actually a good thing.
 In fact, this openness is evident: nearly 31,000 students were sent to the US annually, 5th amongst countries with the most students at American universities.

+So saying that Vietnam hates the Americans.
+That is a mistake about Vietnam.
 If you’re an American and intend to visit Vietnam, you will be surprised by how friendly people, especially the young, could be.
 We have put all the past prejudices behind.

 >> Read more: How to say greeting in Vietnamese